lagdo/jaxon-dbadmin/README.md

     ],
 ```

-The `logging.database` options identify the database where the queries are saved.
+The `audit.database` options identify the database where the queries are saved.
-Depending on the database server, one of the scripts in the `migrations/pgsql`, `migrations/mysql` or `migrations/sqlite` directories in this repository must be used to create the logging database.
+Depending on the database server, one of the scripts in the `migrations/pgsql`, `migrations/mysql` or `migrations/sqlite` directories in this repository must be used to create the audit database.

-The `logging.options.enduser.enabled` option enables the logging on all the user queries, while the `logging.options.history.enabled` option enables the logging only for the queries executed in the query editor.
+The `audit.options.enduser.enabled` option enables the audit on all the user queries, while the `audit.options.history.enabled` option enables the audit only for the queries executed in the query editor.

-The `logging.options.history.limit` option is the number of queries in the history, which defaults to `15`, and when the `logging.options.history.distinct` option is set to true, the history displays only distinct queries.
+The `audit.options.history.limit` option is the number of queries in the history, which defaults to `15`, and when the `audit.options.history.distinct` option is set to true, the history displays only distinct queries.

 ### Data export